lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 The problem with shadow depth maps is their resolution, we need to cover a wide area, and in order to get high quality visuals we would need huge images to store that information.
 One possible solution for that are cascade shadow maps.
 It is based on the fact that, shadows of objects that are closer to the camera need to have a higher quality than shadows for distant objects.
 The approach that Cascaded Shadow Maps (CSMs) use is to divide the view frustum into several splits.
 Splits closer to the camera cover a smaller amount of space whilst distant regions cover much wider regions.
 CSMs use one depth map per split.
 For each of these splits, the depth map is rendered, adjusting the light view and projection matrices to cover each split.

 Specifically, we will use the Variance Shadow Mapping (VSM) technique to generate and calculate shadows.
 In previous versions, we just computed the depth for the different shadow map cascades.
-This caused several artifacts which wer difficult to mitigate, such as shadow acne and peter panning.
+This caused several artifacts which were difficult to mitigate, such as shadow acne and peter panning.
 Instead of just storing the depth values we will also store the depth squared.
 By doing so, and by calculating in a different way if a fragment is in shadow, we will be able to get more quality in the shadows.
 For any fragment, when computing if it is in shadow or not, we will calculate the mean and the variance.
 We will use